 The law requires owners of nonresidential buildings to conduct energy efficiency audits of their properties every 5 years and file Annual Energy Benchmark Summaries for their buildings

-- All nonresidential buildings 10,000 sq. ft. and over
+- Non-residential buildings 10,000 sq. ft. and over

-- Every 5 years:
+Every 5 Years

 Energy Performance Ordinance Background

 San Francisco is one of the oldest urban areas in California.
 Many of the City’s buildings were built before energy efficiency codes were enacted.
 Systems for lighting, heating, cooling, ventilation, and other services in commercial buildings require regular tuning to operate as designed, as well as periodic retrofits to meet modern standards for energy efficiency.
-San Francisco’s buildings use electricity partially supplied by fossil-fuel burning power plants and heat that is primarily supplied by the combustion of natural gas − both of which emit carbon dioxide, a cause of global warming.
+Electricity for City buildings is partially supplied by fossil-fuel burning power plants, and heat is primarily supplied by the natural gas − both of which emit carbon dioxide, a cause of global warming.

 For further information, please visit the Existing Commercial Buildings Energy Performance Ordinance website.